Rajat-Dabade/Best-Coding-Question/README.md

 squareRoot = sqrt(x^2 + y^2)
 ```

-if ```squareRoot``` is smaller than one than the point lies inside the circle and if it is larger than one than the point lies outside the circle but still will be inside the sqaure.
+if ```squareRoot``` is smaller than one then the point lies inside the circle and if it is larger than one then the point lies outside the circle but still will be inside the square.

 >Now the basic algebra will work